 Below follows some bearish chart formations on different time frames.
 Read the explanation to get a better idea of how to read bearish cryptocurrency charts.

-- Last try from bulls to make a move.
+- Last try from the bulls to make a move.
 These final pushes in top distributions usually happen when the market is trading on low volume.
 Many charts can fool you here if you are not observant.
 Positive moves should always be accompanied by higher volume.

 - Second break to lower levels that stop out early bulls.
-Another sign that the crypto chart is controlled by bears.
+Another sign is that the crypto chart is controlled by bears.

-- After a choppy bearish channel the bulls make a desperate move on lower volume to gain some ground without succeeding.
+- After a choppy bearish channel, the bulls make a desperate move on lower volume to gain some ground without succeeding.
 When you see this you need to realize that the bears are in control.
 Push your short position.

-- WHen the market is unable to pass previous highs and seems to be rolling over it’s time to start looking for the sell button, or at least for negative signs.
+- When the market is unable to pass previous highs and seems to be rolling over it’s time to start looking for the sell button, or at least for negative signs.

 - First major break of a positive support line.
 Many long positions are stopped out and early sellers push the chart lower.

-- Complete capitulation where some long-term bulls get scared and close their positions.
+- Complete capitulation is where some long-term bulls get scared and close their positions.
 This is a perfect opportunity to take profit on your early short positions.
 From here, this cryptocurrency chart will most likely trade sideways in a bigger pattern while trying to figure out the direction.

 - Parabolic move at the end of a positive trend.
 This crypto chart is only attracting the most irrational bulls that trade without proper planning.

-- A second parabolic top after a huge sell off on very high volume.
-At this point you should be on your guard since these sell offs on high volume usually means that many larger traders are taking profits and the market will lose a lot of steam.
+- A second parabolic top after a huge sell-off on very high volume.
+At this point, you should be on your guard since these sell-offs on high volume usually means that many larger traders are taking profits and the market will lose a lot of steam.

-- Lower high on lower volume after two larger sell offs.
+- Lower high on lower volume after two larger sell-offs.
 Now the graph is starting to look like a larger distribution formation on the Daily time frame.
-This is usually a sign of a longer term downtrend in the cryptocurrency world.
+This is usually a sign of a longer-term downtrend in the cryptocurrency world.

 - A floor has been created and many cryptocurrencies seem to be rolling over.
 The chart is getting thinner and thinner which is a sign of weakness and a lack of bulls.
 Get prepared to enter short positions.